 - Enlarged and reddened tonsils with spots of white/yellow pus

-- Mouth breathing, noisy breathing, and/or snoring (due to enlarged tonsils blocking the airways)
+- Mouth breathing, noisy breathing, and/or snoring (due to enlarged tonsils blocking the airways).

 The most common complication of viral tonsillitis occurs when the infection becomes deep-seated within the tonsil resulting in a peritonsillar abscess (a collection of pus beside the tonsil).
 Peritonsillar abscesses are extremely painful and if left untreated can spread into the neck, blocking the airways and becoming a life-threatening complication.
 They usually occur in teenagers and young adults but can occur at earlier ages.

-Your GP many suspect glandular fever, which is caused by the Epstein-Barr virus, in a teenager or younger child with tonsillitis, particularly if accompanied by the additional symptoms of severe lethargy and tiredness, swollen glands in the neck, armpits and/or groin, and an enlarged spleen.
+Your GP may suspect glandular fever, which is caused by the Epstein-Barr virus, in a teenager or younger child with tonsillitis, particularly if accompanied by the additional symptoms of severe lethargy and tiredness, swollen glands in the neck, armpits and/or groin, and an enlarged spleen.

 If bacterial infection is confirmed by throat culture, antibiotics will be prescribed to prevent complications, particularly rheumatic fever and kidney disease.
 It is important to take the full course of antibiotics as prescribed to prevent the infection returning and to reduce the likelihood of developing rheumatic fever or kidney disease.
 Refer to our strep throat page for more information.